KamiLux1994/Shopping-card-project/README.md

-# Shopping-card usable in web shops
+# Shopping-card method usable in web shops
 This is an example of my work in JS/CSS3
 a silmpe using of draging function